mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 ```
 ![](../figs/CACNA1G-gene-highlights.png)
 We can highlight a gene or sets of genes as above.
 This can be useful when highlighting genes
-by certain characteristics such as those that are protein coding and those that are
+by certain properties such as those that are protein coding or those that are
 [loss-of-function intolerant](https://gnomad.broadinstitute.org/).

 ```julia